bablokb/circuitpython-esp32at/impl_notes.md

 History and Sources
 -------------------

-The core of the low-level AT command interface was inspired and copied from
+The core of the low-level AT command interface was inspired and copied in parts from
 <https://github.com/adafruit/Adafruit_CircuitPython_ESP_ATcontrol>.
 That
 code was initially developed for the ESP8266.
 The current code will probably not work with these old devices anymore.